ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/8-PlayerConditionGuides/1-Hardcore-Needs.md

 We will leave it to you to find these player homes on your adventures

+## **Ambient Temperature**

+The Mojave & The Capital Wasteland, like the real world, suffer from their cool and warmer days.
+Things like temperature, dew point, heat index, and relative humidity will affect all of your hardcore needs.
+These can all be checked in your Pipboy Module labeled `Today's Weather` in your Pipboy's Armr Section.
+If it is hot out, think about wearing lighter armor/clothing.
+If its warm, do the opposite.
+As simplistic as this system is, it can cause catastrophic differences in your overall survival if you are not properly prepared.

 ## **Hardcore Needs: Thirst**

 Like in a real life survival scenario, thirst is the first thing that kills many.
 Unlike in the real world, however, levelling up your survival can turn this from a burdenous and even expensive task to nothing more than an occasional annoyance.